bmancini55/building-lightning/src/app2/part8.md

 # Putting It All Together

 We have now completed all of the application's core logic.
 The only code that we have not discussed is the glue that holds it all together.
-As with our previous application, this one is bootstrapped inside of `server/Server.ts`.
+As with our previous application, this one is bootstrapped inside of `server/src/Server.ts`.
 We're going to skip going into the heavy details of this class but you should take a look to see how things are wired up.

-If you take take a look at `server/Server.ts` you can see that we construct an instance of `AppController` and call the `start` method.
+If you take a look at `server/src/Server.ts` you can see that we construct an instance of `AppController` and call the `start` method.

 ```typescript
 // start the application logic